algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week2.md

 ### Status

-- Functional spec work is progressing steadily
+- Work on the functional specifications is progressing steadily and is on track to be completed on time.
-- The technology direction is still unclear without client input
+- The current technology direction is still unclear and poses a risk if client input is not provided before the .
-- The team is aligned and productive despite external constraints
+- Despite these uncertainties, the team remains aligned and productive, and key deliverables are not currently delayed.

 ### Planned Next Week

 - Enhance the prototype
-- Nearly finalise the functional specs
+- Nearly finalise the functional specifications
 - Try to obtain client validation to unlock development
 - Push further discussion on switching tech stack